Expert Market finds out how much freelance web designers charge for their services and how to get a good deal for your business.

 When planning your website, think carefully about that you really want.
 Are you after a simple, no-frills website?
 If so you can expect to be charged a much cheaper rate than a website with forms, eCommerce functionality, lots of different pages and beyond.
 Likewise, a site designed in HTML5 with dynamic components will cost more than a content-managed site.
 Your freelancer will need to take all of this on-board, so knowing what you want up front can really save time and money later on.

-Is it a quick fix or a big website re-design – either way they are going to cost a significantly different amount.
+Is it a quick fix or a big website re-design?
+Unsurprisingly these will cost a significantly different amount.
 Establishing clear lines of communication with your website designer can ensure a smoother and more efficient workflow.
-For larger projects, it is definitely advisable to agree a fee up front for the whole thing, rather than continually pay extra by the hour should the project overrun.
+For larger projects, it is definitely advisable to agree a fee up front for the whole project, rather than continually pay extra by the hour should the project overrun.

 Just like any other industry, a freelance web designer’s experience and skills can massively affect the amount they charge.
 Expect to pay a lower rate for junior and in-experienced designers, and a higher one for experienced designers.
 You’ll find more information on rates and pricing below.